Now playing: Movie review capsules

-An example of 3-D done right - what looks like a cut-and-paste kids flick is actually a pretty thrilling action movie.
+An example of 3-D done right - what looks like a cut-and-paste kids flick is actually a pretty thrilling action movie, one that's dominating at the box office.
 Grade: A-

 A clever conceit - four salespeople posing as a family unit try to sell their American Dream lifestyle to the neighbors - ultimately falls flat.
 Grade: C+

 Irreverent and over-the-top violent, this DIY take on superhero angst is smart and witty enough that it shouldn't be relegated to cult status.
 Grade: B+

 With a story that's a roller coaster of betrayal and ridiculous twists, this mindlessly fun CIA action flick is testosterrific.
 Grade: A-